isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-When set to "true", information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled "ISC".
+When set to ``true``, information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled "ISC".
 Currently, the map contains a single value, the ``relay-agent-info`` option (DHCP Option 82), when the DHCPREQUEST received contains it.
 Since DHCPREQUESTs sent as renewals will likely not contain this